Letter of the Karaite elders of Ascalon: Text

 The Most High has granted opportunities of relief and deliverance to individual fugitives, of which the first and most perfect instance—after the compassion of Heaven—has been the presence in Ascalon of the honourable shaykh 'Abu' I-Fadl Sahl son of Yusha' son of Shay'a (may God preserve him), an agent of the Sultan (may God bestow glory upon his victories), whose influence is great in Alexandria where his word is very much heeded.
 He arranged matters wisely and took great pain in securing the ransom; but it would require a lengthy discourse to explain how he did it.
 But he could only ransom some of the people and had to leave the others.
 In the end, all those who could be ransomed from them [the Franks] were liberated, and only a few whom they kept remained in their hands, including a boy of about eight years of age, and a man, known as [?] the son of the Tustari's wife.
 It is reported that the Franks urged the latter to embrace the Christian faith of his own free will and promised to treat him well, but he told them, how could he become a Christian priest and be left in peace by them [the Jews], who had disbursed on his behalf a great sum.
 Until this day these captives remain in their [Franks'] hands; as well as those who were taken to Antioch, but these are few, and not counting those who abjured their faith because they lost patience as it was not possible to ransom them, and because they despaired of being permitted to go free.

 We were not informed, praise be to the Most High, that the accursed ones who are called 'Ashkenazim (Germans) violated or raped women, as did the others.

-Now, among those who have reached safety are some who escaped on the second and third days following the battle and left with the governor who was granted safe conduct; and others who, after having being caught by the Franks, remained in their hands for some time and escaped in the end; these are but few.
+Now, among those who have reached safety are some who escaped on the second and third days following the battle and left with the governor who was granted safe conduct; and others who, after having been caught by the Franks, remained in their hands for some time and escaped in the end; these are but few.
 The majority consists of those who were ransomed.
 To our sorrow, some of them ended their lives under all kinds of suffering and affliction.
 The privations which they had to endure caused some of them to leave for this country without food or protection against the cold, and they died on the way.
 Others in a similar way perished at sea; and yet others, after having arrived here safely, became exposed to a "change of air"; they came at the height of the plague, and a number of them died.
 We had, at the time, reported the arrival of each group.